Equimatchable Claw-Free Graphs: Equimatchable Claw-Free Odd Graphs with

-where $G_{11}, G_{12}, G_{13}$ are the graphs depicted in Figures \ref{subfig:G11}, \ref{subfig:G12} and \ref{subfig:G13}, respectively..
+where $G_{11}, G_{12}, G_{13}$ are the graphs depicted in Figures \ref{subfig:G11}, \ref{subfig:G12} and \ref{subfig:G13}, respectively.

 \begin{proposition} If $G \in \cg_1$, then $G$ is a connected equimatchable claw-free odd graph with $\alpha(G) \geq 3$ and $\kappa(G)=1$. \end{proposition} \begin{proof} All the other properties being easily verifiable, we will only show that $G$ is equimatchable using Lemma \ref{lem:notequiIS}.
-Note that $V(G_i) \setminus N(v)$ is a non-empty clique.
+Note that $V(G_i) \setminus N(v)$ is a non-empty clique where $v$ is a cut vertex of $G$.
 Therefore, every independent set $I$ with three vertices containing $v$ has exactly one vertex from every $G_i$.
 In this case, $G \setminus I$ has two odd components.
 An independent set $I'$ with three vertices that does not contain $v$ must contain two non-adjacent vertices of a $C_4$ and one vertex from the other component.
 Then one vertex of that $C_4$ is isolated in $G \setminus I'$.
-If the other component $G_i$ contains a cut vertex of $G$ that is also in $I'$, which happens when $G_{i}$ is an even clique and $N_{G_i}(v)=\set{v'}$, then $G_{i}-v'$ constitutes a second odd connected component of $G \setminus I'$; otherwise, $G \setminus I'$ consists of two connected components and they are both odd. \end{proof}
+Let $v'$ be the unique vertex of $I'$ in the other component $G_i$.
+If $v$ is a cut vertex of $G$ (which happens when $G_{i}$ is an even clique and $N_{G_i}(v)=\set{v'}$), then $G_{i}-v'$ constitutes a second odd connected component of $G \setminus I'$; otherwise, $G \setminus I'$ consists of two connected components and they are both odd. \end{proof}